liam-ol/csu33012-viz/README.md

 ### API

 All contributors to the VS Code repo are available for easy access with the Github API, as well as their number of contributions.
 It is also possible to detect whether a user is a member of Microsoft's GitHub 'organisation' (i.e. whether they are an employee).
 The code sorts through each contributor, logging their number of contributions and their affiliation with Microsoft.
+It returns a JSON database with the following style: ``{name:"liam", employee:"false", contribs:"5"}``

 ### Visualisation